Does this test have other names?

 What is this test?

 This test measures the amount of thyroid antibodies in your blood.
-The test can help find out whether you have a problem with your thyroid.
+The test can help find out if you have a problem with your thyroid.

-In some people, the immune system makes antibodies that affect the thyroid gland, causing health problems.
+In some people, the immune system makes antibodies that affect the thyroid gland.
+This causes health problems.
 These antibodies may target:

 Thyroid peroxidase (TPO).
-This can lead to a condition called Hashimoto's thyroiditis.
+This can lead to Hashimoto's thyroiditis.
 This condition causes an underactive thyroid (hypothyroidism).

 Thyroglobulin (Tg).
 This substance in the thyroid plays a role in T3 and T4 production.
 Almost everyone with Hashimoto's thyroiditis has high levels of antibodies against TPO and Tg.

 Thyroid-stimulating hormone (TSH) receptor.
-This can cause a condition called Graves disease, leading to overactive thyroid (hyperthyroidism).
+This can cause Graves disease.
+This can lead to overactive thyroid (hyperthyroidism).

 Why do I need this test?

-You might have this test if your healthcare provider suspects that you have Graves disease or Hashimoto's thyroiditis.
+You may need this test if your healthcare provider thinks that you have Graves disease or Hashimoto's thyroiditis.